-Acquired by Amazon, Ring has a large range of smart security devices including the now-famous video doorbell.
-While they don’t produce smart thermostats, there are several ways to integrate Ring devices with other leading smart thermostats, like Ecobee, Nest, and Honeywell, and control from a single app.
+Acquired by Amazon, Ring has a large range of smart security devices, including the now-famous video doorbell.
+While Ring does not yet produce smart thermostats, there are several ways to integrate other smart thermostats with your Ring devices.
+(Such as ecobee, Nest & Honeywell)

 Is there a Ring Thermostat?